 A lever system is a rigid bar that moves on a fixed point called the fulcrum when a force is applied to it.
-Movement is made possible in the human body by lever systems which are formed by our muscles and joints working together.
+Movement is made possible in the human body by lever systems that are formed by our muscles and joints working together.
 An understanding of the levers in the body helps us to understand how movement is possible.

 Levers in biomechanics

 Muscles are attached to bones via tendons and the bones of the skeleton act as levers which muscles pull on to create movement.
 A lever system is made up of three parts; an effort, a load, and a fulcrum.
 In the human body, the effort is provided by the muscle (the muscles point of application/insertion), the load is the weight of the body and any additional resistance and the fulcrum is the joint itself.

 There are three types found in the body, each is determined by the relative positions of the fulcrum (F), effort (E) and load (L).
 A useful way of determining the different types of lever systems operating during a particular movement is to remember the following rhyme.